Last Updated on March 4, 2026 by Maged kamel

 How to compute Critical Stress-Table 4-22& Table 4-1?-CM#14.

 In the next slide, we will find a brief content of post 4- compression.
-What are the different Design tables for compression members to find the available strength based on CM#14 and CM#15?
-We have solved problem for which we need to estimate the nominal strength using Table 4-1 and Table 4-22.
+What are the different Design tables for compression members to determine available strength, based on CM#14 and CM#15?
+We have solved the problem of estimating nominal strength using Tables 4-1 and 4-22.

 How do we use Table 4-1?

-The first table that is used for the available strength is Table 4-1, based on CM#14.
+The first table used for available strength is Table 4-1, based on CM#14.
 But Table 4-1 requires the use of the larger value of the Y (Kl) equivalent for the x-direction, and the ( KL)y about the Y axis.

-But there is a change in CM#15-Aisc-360-16 for the table in the expression of Lc, where Lc replaces the Kl expression.
+But there is a change in CM#15-Aisc-360-16 to the table in the Lc expression, where Lc replaces the Kl expression.
 For instance, Lcy is used instead of (Kl)y and the table is for W sections, with a yield stress of Fy=50 ksi.

 Our subject as of today will be how to estimate critical stress -Table 4-22.
-The controlling factor that differentiates between short columns and long columns is the criterion of Kl/r.
+The controlling factor that distinguishes short columns from long columns is the criterion Kl/r.

-Table 4-22 is a table that gives the value of available critical stress for various values of yield stress, Fy, from 35 ksi to 50 ksi.
-The table assumes that the governing (KL/r) is in the y-direction as being the bigger value compared with the value of (KL/r)x in the x-direction.
+Table 4-22 gives the available critical stress for various values of yield stress, Fy, from 35 ksi to 50 ksi.
+The table assumes that the governing (KL/r) is in the y-direction, as the larger value compared with (KL/r)x in the x-direction.

-We evaluate the maximum kL/r value that will give the minimum compressive strength value Fcr.
-Then, we multiply by the area for the factored values of LRFD or ASD.
+We evaluate the maximum kL/r value that yields the minimum compressive strength, Fcr.
+Then we multiply by the area for the factored LRFD or ASD values.

 There is no Table 4-22 in CM#15; its replacement is Table 4-14.

-The same solved problem explained earlier in the previous post, which was problem 4-2, included W14x74 of A992 steel, the height was 20 feet, and the column was hinged from both ends, computing the design compressive strength by LRFD and ASD.
+The same solved problem from the previous post, problem 4-2, included W14x74 of A992 steel, a height of 20 feet, and a column hinged at both ends, with the design compressive strength computed by LRFD and ASD.

 The radius of Gyration about the X-direction equals 6.04 inches, while the radius of gyration in the Y direction is 2.48 inches.
-The value of Kl/rx=39.74, while Kl/ry=96.77, buckling about the y direction controls the design.
+The value of Kl/rx = 39.74, while Kl/ry = 96.77, indicates that buckling about the y-direction controls the design.

 How to compute critical stress-Table 4-22?-LRFD design.